boschresearch/STAAMS-Solver/README.md

 - [roadmap_planner_tools](roadmap_planner_tools/) is a ROS package which holds misc tools for the roadmap planner.
 Mainly a helper script to build a planner input data structure is provided
 - [roadmap_planner_common_msgs](roadmap_planning_common_msgs/) defines messages and services
 - [roadmap_tools](roadmap_tools/) holds data structures and ros nodes (scene-graph, roadmap, visualization)

+## License
+STAAMS-Solver is open-sourced under the BSD-3-Clause license.
+See the [LICENSE](LICENSE) file for details.

+For a list of other open source components included in Benchmarks, see the file 3rd-party-licenses.txt.